-On this day in 1830, Emily Dickinson is born in Amherst, Massachusetts.
+On December 10, 1830, Emily Dickinson is born in Amherst, Massachusetts.

 In 1890, thanks to her sister’s efforts, Poems by Emily Dickinson was published, followed by more volumes over the next 60 years.
 In 1955, The Complete Works of Emily Dickinson was published.